SavvyShah/excalikey/README.md

 # ExcaliKey

 [![Netlify Status](https://api.netlify.com/api/v1/badges/f5bf58ba-181e-4652-84b3-01ef390c8225/deploy-status)](https://app.netlify.com/sites/modest-jang-b2baeb/deploys)

 I made this repository to understand how drawing apps work because I was very much inspired by Excalidraw and I wanted to build one myself.
 That's why the name Excalikey.

+I am grateful to this wonderful site on geometric algorithms [Geomalgorithms](https://geomalgorithms.com/) which has fantastic explanations for many algorithms.
+[I talk about this in a later section of this Readme.](#implementing-the-select-feature)

 [View App here](https://modest-jang-b2baeb.netlify.app/)